Ayushi1222/Articulation-Meter/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 🙏 Acknowledgements

 - The TED Talks organization for providing invaluable data